Psychological effects of acne

 Acne can have profound social and psychological effects.
 These are not necessarily related to its clinical severity.
 Even mild acne can be significantly disabling.
 Acne can affect people of all ages but it predominantly occurs during the teenage years, approximately 85% of people between the ages of 12 and 25 develop acne.

-The psychological and social impacts of acne are a huge concern especially because it affects adolescents at a time they are developing their personalities.
+The psychological and social impacts of acne are a huge concern, especially because acne affects adolescents at a time they are developing their personalities.
 During this time, peer acceptance is very important to the teenager and unfortunately it has been found that physical appearance and attractiveness is highly linked with peer status.

-In recent years, open discussions between patients and medical professionals have revealed the impact acne has on one's psyche.
+In recent years, open discussions between patients and medical professionals have revealed the impact acne has on the psyche.
 The following are some of the problems that patients with acne may face.

 - Some embarrassed acne patients avoid eye contact.

 - Some acne sufferers grow their hair long to cover the face.
 Girls tend to wear heavy make-up to disguise the pimples, even though they know that this sometimes aggravates their acne.
 Boys often comment,

 Acne is not such a problem for girls because they can wear make-up.

 - Truncal acne can reduce participation in sport such as swimming or rugby because of the need to disrobe in public changing rooms.